 ?Trans Specialty Care offers knowledgeable and specialized care to transgender and gender diverse persons living in the Vancouver Coastal Health region.
-We work in teams including nurses, counsellors, physicians, nurse practitioners, and social workers.
+We work in teams including nurses, physicians, and social workers.
 We are a consultation service and work in collaboration with your family doctor.
-If you do not have a family doctor (GP) or nurse practitioner (NP) we can help you find options for primary care.
+If you do not have a family doctor (GP) or nurse practitioner (NP) we can refer you to the Vancouver Division of Family Practice or Trans Care BC to find options for primary care.

-There are no costs for the services we provide.
+There are no costs for the services we provide, however, you will need valid

-You can self-refer by leaving a message on our intake line at (604) 633-4248 or through the online contact form.
+You can self refer by calling our TSC intake clerk at (604) 331-8901 or through the online contact form?.

 Your primary care clinician can also fax a referral to (604) 844-2223.
 The intake clerk will call you with an appointment with a nurse within 1-2 weeks.